qgist/pluginmanager-qep/QEP.md

 - [QGIS-Django](https://github.com/qgis/QGIS-Django), which offers `plugins.xml`, should add two new fields to it: `plugin_dependencies` and a hash sum for plugin ZIP-files.

 Currently, both QGIS and QGIS-Django handle plugin metadata but maintain separate and slightly different code for parsing, analyzing and validating plugin metadata files.
-As part of the proposed work, it is suggested to make both projects use a common code basis for this purpose.
+As part of the proposed work, it is suggested to make both projects use a common codebase for this purpose.

 ## Example <!-- MUST -->